-When a conditional operation such as an if…else statement needs to be processed, the branch predictor "speculates" what condition is most likely to be met.
-It then executes the operations required by the most likely result ahead of time so that they are already complete if and when the guess was correct.
-At runtime, if the guess turns out not to have been correct, the CPU executes the other branch of operation, incurring a slight delay.
+When a conditional operation such as an if…else statement needs to be processed, the branch predictor "speculates" which condition most likely will be met.
+It then executes the operations required by the most likely result ahead of time.
+This way, they're already complete if and when the guess was correct.
+At runtime, if the guess turns out not to be correct, the CPU executes the other branch of operation, incurring a slight delay.
 But if the guess was correct, speed is significantly increased.

 The first time a conditional operation is seen, the branch predictor does not have much information to use as the basis of a guess.
 But the more frequently the same operation is used, the more accurate its guess can become.